Contents

 Automated data annotation and labeling, normally using AI-based tools and software, makes a project run much smoother and faster.
 Compared to manual data labeling, automation can take manual, human-produced labels and apply them across vast datasets.

-In this ultimate guide, we cover everything from the different types of automated data labeling, use cases, best practices, and how to implement automated data annotation more effectively with tools such as Encord.
+This guide covers everything from the different types of automated data labeling, use cases, best practices, and how to implement automated data annotation more effectively with tools such as Encord.

 What is Data Annotation?

+Data annotation (or data labeling) is the task of labeling objects for machine learning algorithms in datasets, such as images or videos.
 As we focus on automation, AI-supported data labeling, and annotation for computer vision (CV) models, we will cover image and video-based use cases in this article.

 However, you can use automated data annotation and labeling for any ML project, such as audio and text files for natural language processing (NLP), conversational AI, voice recognition, and transcription.